top of page

 PREMIUM LENS SURGERY

-No Glasses, No Contacts after Cataract Surgery
+No Glasses, No Contacts after Cataract Surgery or Lens Replacement

 Imagine being able to see without relying on eyeglasses or contact lenses.
 Now, there are amazing high technology intraocular lenses that make it possible for Dr. Aaker to perform cataract surgery by removing the cloudy lens, and replacing the old lens with a lens that corrects astigmatism or allows you to see both distance and near in a single procedure.
 This may allow you to break free from eyeglasses or contact lenses.